4lp1ne/TeleLog/README.md

-## Keylogger Auto-Generator Auto-Obfuscation and Auto-Compilation Tool In Two Steps.
+## Keylogger Auto-Generator Auto-Obfuscation and Auto-Compilation.

 This repository contains a Python-based tool that generates an obfuscated keylogger script and compiles it into an executable file.
 The tool is designed to work in two steps: